 The slot for the three laboratories (CERN, DESY, Frascati) appeared in 2009.
 Before that time only CERN and DESY were represented in RECFA.
 Probably because there were running particle physics experiments in these labs at that time.

 These laboratories report during regular RECFA and Plenary ECFA meetings.

-Surely today there might be additional major laboratories to consider for ECFA, for example the new FLUO on the Orsay campus which we heard about during the JENAS event.
+Surely today there might be additional major laboratories to consider for ECFA.

-In RECFA we opted to revisit the list.
+ECFA opted to revisit the list.